-Hong Kong and China are one country with two systems.
-Hong Kong has a separate basic law that China does not have.
-So, the legal, economic, financial, and other Hong Kong systems are very different from China.
+Hong Kong and China are one countries with two different systems; Hong Kong has a separate basic law that China does not have.
+So, the legal, economic, financial, and other Hong Kong systems differ greatly from China.

 The Hong Kong Basic Law – Hong Kong And China

 Hong Kong has a basic law similar to what we would in the United States consider our constitution or our rights as individuals and citizens of a country.
 This basic law clearly states that Hong Kong is part of China.

 To answer whether Hong Kong is part of China, we need to look at the basic law implemented in 1997 when Hong Kong reverted to Chinese control.